Charted Waters

 The captain handles most logistics, but a few things make the experience better:

-• Light layers — it cools down after sunset, especially on open water
+• Light layers — it cools down noticeably after sunset, especially on open water or moving at speed

 • Cash tip for the captain (15–20% is standard)